Code-Institute-Submissions/zarchri-portfolio2/read.md

 ### Accessibility

-I have been mindful during coding to ensure that the website is as accessible friendly as possible.
+I have been mindful during coding to ensure that the website is as accessible for  younger user in the age 5-9 as possible.
 This has been have achieved by:

 * Using semantic HTML.
 * Using a hover state on all buttons on the site to make it clear to the user if they are hovering over a button.
-* Choosing a sans serif font for the site - these fonts are suitable for people with dyslexia.
+* Choosing a sans serif font for the site - these fonts are easyer to read for people in all ages.
 * Ensuring that there is a sufficient colour contrast throughout the site.

 ![contrast button](documentation/contrast-btn.png) ![Contrast button hover](documentation/contrast-btn-hover.png) ![contrast text](documentation/contrast-text.png)